timoklimmer/powerproxy-aoai/README.md

 ## Overview

-PowerProxy for Azure OpenAI monitors and processes traffic to and from Azure OpenAI Service endpoints.
+PowerProxy for Azure OpenAI monitors and processes traffic to and from Azure OpenAI Service endpoints and deployments.

 As service "in the middle", it enables

-- a smart load balancing, usually better suited for LLM scenarios than traditional round-robin
+- a smart load balancing, usually better suited for LLM scenarios than traditional round-robin, even across deployments

-- to bill teams or use cases according to their consumption, esp. when shared deployments are used
+- to bill teams or projects according to their consumption, esp. when shared deployments are used

-- custom rate limiting, monitoring and content filtering
+- custom rate limiting, monitoring and custom content filtering

+- restricting access to deployments/models per team/project (or "clients" in general)

 - validating and optimizing settings, eg. max_tokens